grnet/kamaki/docs/usage.rst

 Kamaki offers command line interfaces that implement specific command specifications.
 A detailed list of the command specifications can be found in `Commands <commands.html>`_ section.
 This guide covers the generic usage of both interfaces.

-What's more, kamaki offers a clients API that allows the developement of external applications for synnefo.
+What's more, kamaki offers a clients API that allows the development of external applications for synnefo.
 The clients API is listed in the `Clients lib <clients.html>`_ section.
-The recomended method of utilizing this API is explained in the present.
+The recommended method of utilizing this API is explained in the present.

 Setup
 -----

 Kamaki interfaces rely on a list of configuration options.
-In the initial state, kamaki is configured to communicate with the Okenos IaaS.
+In the initial state, kamaki is configured to communicate with the Okeanos IaaS.
 A detailed guide for setting up kamaki can be found in the `Setup <setup.html>`_ section.

 Quick guide
 ^^^^^^^^^^^